kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/mixer.md

 is bound by ID.

-Channels in themselves can not be created or removed directly by the user, but are automatically added or removed depending on how how instruments are added and removed from the project's orchestra.
+Channels in themselves can not be created or removed directly by the user, but are automatically added or removed depending on how instruments are added and removed from the project's orchestra.
 For cases of when an instrument has an ID and a user wishes to change the ID, if the new ID already exists and a channel is already created, the